strategineer/personal-website/content/blog/2025-01-23/index.md

 I think that would be more interesting than having the players comb through every single room at a snail's pace--potentially ending the campaign with a whimper instead of a bang.

 ## Give NPCs memorable voices

+> Takeaway: "Give unique voices to all of your NPCs to bring them to life and make them unforgettable."

 I've been roleplaying regularly since 2019, and in that time, I've gotten much better at it.